 Campfires are fun… think s’mores!
 But be careful with your cat around them.

 She can easily burn her paws on ashes, fur can catch on fire from being too close, and her leash can be damaged from flames.

-Have your cat harness and leash trained
+Keep your cat in harness and leash

 Always keep your cat’s harness and leash on him since sudden noises and movement can scare him.